vuejs-translations/docs-zh-cn/src/guide/components/slots.md

 </BaseLayout>
 ```

-Now everything inside the `<template>` elements will be passed to the corresponding slots。The final rendered HTML will be：
+Now everything inside the `<template>` elements will be passed to the corresponding slots.
+The final rendered HTML will be:

 ```html
 <div class="container">